wix-incubator/wix-rest-docs/wix-loyalty-program/guides/Introduction.md

 SortOrder: 0
 # About Wix Loyalty Program

-With Loyalty site owners can create a loyalty program to increase customer retention.
+With Wix Loyalty Program, site owners can create a loyalty program to increase customer retention.
 It allows customers to earn points that they can then redeem for rewards.
 Each Wix site can have only one loyalty program.

 Loyalty APIs allow you to set up and manage a site’s loyalty program, including settings, customer accounts, and rewards.
 In the UI, site owners can define automations to give customers points for certain actions, which are not accessible via API.
-See [Loyalty](https://support.wix.com/en/article/wix-loyalty-program-an-overview) for more details.
+See [Wix Loyalty Program: An Overview](https://support.wix.com/en/article/wix-loyalty-program-an-overview) for more details.

 Loyalty APIs allow your app to: